emtneutrino/races/README.md

 QUICK GUIDE FOR RACING
 ----------------------
-There are eight possible types of race you can join:  1.
+There are seven possible types of race you can join:  1.
 Any vehicle can be used, 2.
 Restricted to a specific vehicle, 3.
 Restricted to a specific vehicle class, 4.
 Vehicles change randomly every lap, 5.
 Vehicles change randomly every lap and racers start in a specified vehicle, 6.
 Vehicles change randomly every lap to one in a specific class, 7.
-Vehicles change randomly every lap to one in a specific class and racers start in a specified vehicle, 8.
-AI drivers can be added to the race.
-For race types 4, 5, 6, 7 and 8, buy-in amounts will be set to 0 and there will be no payouts.
+Vehicles change randomly every lap to one in a specific class and racers start in a specified vehicle.
+For race types 4, 5, 6 and 7, buy-in amounts will be set to 0 and there will be no payouts.

 Look for purple circled star blips on the waypoint map.
 There will be corresponding purple cylinder checkpoints in the world.
-The label for the blip in the waypoint map will indicate the player who registered the race, the buy-in amount and the type of race.
+The label for the blip in the waypoint map will indicate the player who registered the race, the buy-in amount, if AI drivers are allowed and the type of race.

+If the race allows AI drivers to be added, the label will include **'AI allowed'**.
+The person who registered the race can add as many AI drivers as they like.

 If the race is restricted to a specific vehicle, the label will include **'using [vehicle]'** where [vehicle] is the name of the restricted vehicle.
 You must be in that vehicle when prompted to join the race.
 If permission to spawn vehicles is given or not required, you can spawn the restricted vehicle by typing **`/races spawn [vehicle]`** where [vehicle] is the restricted vehicle.
 For example, if the label shows **using 'adder'**, you can spawn the vehicle by typing **`/races spawn adder`**.